talkkonnect/talkkonnect/README.md

 ### A Headless Mumble Client/Transceiver/Walkie Talkie/Intercom/Gateway for Single Board Computers, PCs or Virtual Environments (IP Radio/IP PTT <push-to-talk>)

 ---
-### if you like and use talkkonnect please let us know, please star talkkonnect/talkkonnect repo on github.com.
+### If you like and use talkkonnect please let us know, please star talkkonnect/talkkonnect repo on github.com!

 ### talKKonnect Version 2 Release Notice!
 * Version 2 breaks backward compatability with version 1 configs!!
 So make sure you use the correct version of the config file to make it work